PoorTuna/MalbaroDiscordBot/readme.md

 ## Important Notes

-- Keep your Discord and WaveSpeed tokens secure
+- Keep your Discord, Steam and WaveSpeed tokens secure
 - Ensure proper permissions for the bot in your Discord server
 - The bot requires both text and voice channel permissions for full functionality
+- Steam monitoring requires valid Steam API key and Steam IDs
 - Image generation depends on WaveSpeed API availability